Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 The type of content shared on Instagram is mainly visual in nature — pictures, IGTV, Instagram Stories, live videos, and so on.

 And there’s a reason for it — video content performs best on most social media algorithms as it captures the user’s attention faster and then holds it for longer periods.
-Figure this — it gets 2x more shares than any other type of content.
+Figure this —91% of surveyed businesses in 2024 used video for most of their social media marketing.

 So far it sounds perfect, right?